-There’s no single, perfect strategy that works for Facebook Advertising Perth, but small businesses should take extra consideration when diving into the platform to be sure you’re not overextending yourself too quickly.
-This is nearly always the source of the “I tried Facebook and it didn’t work” refrain.
+There’s no single, perfect strategy that works for Facebook Advertising Perth.
+Still, small businesses should take extra consideration when diving into the platform to be sure you’re not overextending yourself too quickly.
+This is nearly always the source of the “I tried Facebook, and it didn’t work” refrain.
 Here are the fundamental tips to follow to make sure you’re avoiding that:

 - Match campaign objectives to your goals

 - Find your target audience in Audience Insights.

 - Understand targeting layers